 - a moment that didn’t end well for anybody: TWA sponsoring the Saint Louis Rams

 - and a picture of the Pope on his trip to America in the 90s.

 There were plenty of cool, old outdated charts and maps:

 There were tons of great old safety posters hanging throughout the technical rooms:

 One of my favorite parts of the museum!
+The Museum is chock full of great visuals.
 Old travel posters showing off the true TWA style were also all over the place:

 The TWA Museum was an unexpected gem!
 It was a wild collection of TWA history.
 With the wildly interesting collection assembled by donations by former employees and donors, the museum should be on every Kansas Citian’s radar.
 The pride of the ex employee volunteers show off how corporations used to care.
 It’s truly a slice of life in the aviation business that will never return.